 Exhibition name: R. luciae

-White or white blend.
+White.
 Moderate, clover, green apple fragrance.
 Average diameter 1.5".
 Small, single (4-8 petals), borne mostly solitary, in large clusters bloom form.
 Once-blooming spring or summer.

 Spreading.
 Semi-glossy, dark green foliage.
 5 to 7 leaflets.

 Height of 6' (185 cm).
 Width of 20' (610 cm).

 USDA zone 5b and warmer.
 Can be used for ground cover.
 Prune after flowering is finished.